 In the increasingly digital world we live in, companies rely on tools like email marketing to get the word out about their latest and greatest offerings.
-As of 2021, 89% of marketers use email as their primary channel to generate leads.
 It’s a great way to reach audiences directly with multimedia and catered calls to action.
 And, it allows a business to remain at a customer’s top-of-mind while gaining traction in a calculated way that can be measured and analyzed.

 The only catch?
 Compliance.